The 5+ Best Motorcycle Tire Plug Kits We Tested This Year

 How many times can I plug the same tire?

-Do I need to balance my tire after a repair?
+Do I need to balance my tire after a plug repair?